Catalog: Capital Region BOCES (Web Registration)

 • Hear from teachers and leaders regarding their process toward systemic change, policy revision, professional learning and building.

-• Begin to develop a plan for effective and long-term change specific to the needs of the school.
+• Develop a plan for effective and long-term change specific to the needs of your school.

 Program: School Support Services: General Professional Development